 And that is the ultimate joy.

-How have you loved God today, beyond your words?
+How do you know Jesus beyond your words?

 Other Help on HOO